top of page

 (With or Without a Breast Lift):

 The surgeon will remove the breast implants and may perform fat grafting.
-Fat grafting involves harvesting fat from other body areas through liposuction and injecting it into the breasts to enhance their appearance.
+Fat grafting involves harvesting fat from other body areas through liposuction and injecting it into the breasts to adjust their shape or volume.
 Multiple rounds of fat grafting may be required to achieve a patient's desired outcome.
 Each round of fat grafting will increase the breast size by approximately 100cc (1 cup size).
 This can be combined with a breast lift (mastopexy) if needed.

 Breast Implant Removal with Breast Lift (Mastopexy):

-This involves removing the breast implants and addressing any sagging or drooping of the breasts with a breast lift (mastopexy).
-The surgeon will reshape the breast tissue, reposition the nipples, and remove excess skin to achieve a more youthful and uplifted breast contour.
+This involves removing the breast implants and addressing any excess breast tissue with a breast lift (mastopexy).
+The surgeon will reshape the breast tissue, reposition the nipples, and remove excess skin to achieve a more uplifted breast contour.

 Replacement with New Implants: